devcem/playcanvas-physics/README.md

 Objects that doesn't have any of these tags above will be static if they have collision component.

+## Events
+You can listen events like these:

+- this.entity.on('Trigger');
+- this.entity.on('Collision')

+Trigger is on triggered object, collision is on dynamic object, it gives which object we collided.

 ## What you can do?
 - Simple games including mobile
 - 2kb super simple engine, loads instantly